 2. Thermostat motion sensing won’t operate.

-4. Your system abruptly turns on or off, or won’t shut off.
+4. Your system suddenly turns on or off, or won’t shut off.

 5. Your system is producing weird noises, like chattering, stuttering, clicking or thumping.